-The World Languages and Cultures department offers examinations that do not offer credit but can allow students with a background in a world language to start in a language course than the basic introductory course.
-They refer to these exams as Emersion Exams, and information about them can be found on their website.
+The World Languages and Cultures department offers examinations that allow students with a background in a world language to start in a language course that better matches their instructional needs.
+Placement is indeed crucial for academic success in the Georgia State language programs (further details can be found on the World Languages and Cultures website).
+They refer to these exams as Emmersion Exams, and information about them can be found on their website.
 Perimeter College students should go to the Perimeter College World Languages or Critical Languages sites for information on testing (via exam or instructor).

 If you have previous language experience in these languages and seek placement into a higher level than 1001, they provide instructions on their website about which instructor to contact under the FAQ entry, "What if I want to take a language and there are no online tests?"

 2101 Womack Road